Such roads are open only to the users indicated by the relevant traffic signs. Example:

 No entry for vehicles carrying dangerous flammable or explosive loads

-No entry for vehicles carrying dangerous, water-polluting goods
+No entry for vehicles carrying dangerous water-polluting goods

 No entry for vehicles (load included), over the displayed width

-No turning in the displayed direction
+No turning in the direction shown by the arrow

 The information on this website according to Article 8(1) of the road safety directive (Directive 2011/82/EU) is provided by the national authorities in the country concerned.
 In the event of any conflict between the provided data and the rules in effect in a given country, the latter take precedence.
 The data are meant purely as a documentation tool and the Commission does not assume any liability for their content or their accuracy.